Plumsail/forms-docs/SharePoint/designer/panel.rst

+.. title:: Plumsail Form in SharePoint panel

 .. meta::
-   :description: Select if you want forms to load in a panel or not
+   :description: Form Panel will open Plumsail SharePoint forms in a panel, similar to default SharePoint forms.
+Select if you want Plumsail forms to load in a panel or not

 Configuring appearance of SharePoint form in panel from list or library view
 ==================================================================================